-I live by my Happy Planner.
-I ordered it from Amazon at the end of last year and it’s fabulous!
-I schedule my day and actually pencil in time to clean.
-Sounds weird, but it’s not.
-I mean, let’s say I have to leave at 2:00pm to go to a doctor’s appointment.
-I’ll pencil 1:45pm – 2:00pm as cleaning time.
+I ordered my Happy Planner from Amazon at the end of last year and it’s fabulous!
+I schedule my day and pencil in time to clean.
+If I have to leave at 2:00pm for a doctor’s appointment I’ll pencil 1:45pm – 2:00pm as cleaning time.
 It’s only 15 minutes but it’s long enough to vacuum my bedroom, empty the dishwasher, or wipe down my countertops.
 Just seeing it on the calendar helps me focus on it as something that needs to be done because I have a visual reminder telling me to do it.

 Sanitize the grossest surfaces

 When I say grossest surfaces I mean your toilets and your sinks.
-I know it’s hard to believe but your kitchen sink actually carries more germs than your toilet (disgusting, right?).
-If I only have a few minutes I focus on those surfaces.
+It’s hard to believe but your kitchen sink carries more germs than your toilet.
+If I only have a few minutes to spare, I focus on those surfaces.
 I’ll drop a new bleach tablet into the toilet, spray a cleaner or pour bleach into the toilet, or sanitize the kitchen sink with a disinfectant.

 Clean the garbage disposal

-There have been occasions when our garbage disposal smells foul and since our kitchen is near our front door, it’s basically the worst thing ever.
-It’s not something I think about until it happens but then I immediately regret not paying closer attention to keeping it clean.
-I have learned to keep a supply of Disposer Care under my sink so whenever I have a few moments to spare I’ll drop one down the garbage disposal and let it go to work.
-If you don’t have Disposer Care you can also use a cut up lemon, ice cubes, and salt just be sure to grind and rinse after an hour or so.
+There have been occasions when our garbage disposal smells foul and since our kitchen is near our front door, it feels like the worst thing ever.
+I have learned to keep a supply of Disposer Care under my sink so when I have a few moments I’ll drop one down the garbage disposal and let it go to work.
+If you don’t have Disposer Care you can also use a cut up lemon, ice cubes, and salt, just be sure to grind and rinse after an hour or so.

 Vacuum a room

-Shark was kind enough to send me a Shark Rocket with DuoClean so I could check it out and share it with you.
-It arrived recently and I’ve been a vacuuming fiend since then.
-I had no idea how much my old vacuum was missing until I did a onceover with the Shark Rocket with DuoClean.
+I had no idea how much my old vacuum was missing until I used the Shark Rocket with DuoClean.
 I’m a little ashamed to admit it but I had to empty the dirt container twice after one pass through my living room.
-Eek!
-This thing just sucks up dirt like no other vacuum I’ve ever seen.
-It’s slender size is deceiving because it’s unbelievably powerful.
+Its slender size is deceiving because it’s unbelievably powerful.
 You can quickly vacuum the floors in any room in a matter of minutes so if you only have a couple to spare try a quick pass through a bedroom, hallway, or over an area rug.